-The Town Lake is in process to become a riparian area as the empty years have allowed willows to arrange themselves along the length and provide more habitat for birds.
+The Town Lake is in process to become a riparian area because the drier years have allowed willows to arrange themselves along the length and middle of the lake and provide bird habitat.
 This will be a site to observe as it transforms.
-Right now there is a lot of water, drowning the grasses and will probably have many migrating ducks soon.
-We have had some fish transplanted but might need winter rains to sustain them.
+We have many migrating ducks .
+We have had some fish transplanted from Mineral lake, but might need winter rains to sustain them.
 There was a lot of bass fishing this summer, many caught and released including some large (7+ lb) catches.

-Several film companies have expressed interest in documenting the biodiversity of Ruby, and one group, Oxford Scientific Films from the U.K., produced a video, “The Ghosts Of Ruby” which airs regularly on PBS and Discovery channels.
-Others use it for filming drama and photogenic properties.
+Several film companies have documented the biodiversity of Ruby, and one group, Oxford Scientific Films from the U.K., produced a video, “The Ghosts Of Ruby” which airs regularly on PBS and Discovery channels.
+Others use it for filming drama and photogenic properties & music videos.

-Plans are being developed to survey and document the wide variety of plants and animals of the area and for the next several years, we will be working with biologists from several agencies and conservation groups to understand in greater detail Ruby’s potential as a wildlife refuge.
+Surveys and documentation of the wide variety of plants and animals of the area for the next several years will be done by biologists from several agencies and conservation groups to understand in greater detail Ruby’s potential as a wildlife refuge.
 There are many independent experts with love for the land, its history and the value to human as is!

 The largest number of bats appears to be the Mexican Free-Tailed Bat (Tadarida brasiliensis)…family: Molossidae.